snazzyatoms/Coffers/README.md

 Use:

 - `Coffers.jar` for the modern line
-- `Coffers-Legacy.jar` for older legacy-oriented server setups
+- `Coffers-Legacy.jar` for older legacy-oriented server setups running on Java 16-era environments

 Both plugin lines can run without Vault installed, and both are designed to operate as standalone economy plugins by default.

 If a server is still using older plugins that expect Vault, Coffers can continue to work alongside Vault and register itself as a Vault economy provider when Vault is present.
 This makes Coffers suitable both for fully standalone setups and for gradual transitions away from Vault-based economies.

+For clarity:

+- use `Coffers-Legacy.jar` for older Bukkit, CraftBukkit, Spigot, and Paper-style servers that are being maintained on Java 16 legacy environments
+- use `Coffers.jar` for modern servers running Java 17 or newer

 Vault compatibility is built into the main plugin and can be set to: